TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-enrolldevices-selfhelp-win10-801c0003.md

 ## **Recommended steps**

-The error can occur in the following scenarios.  **1.** Device cap reached.
-Unenroll devices for the user and try again.  **2.** If "Allow Devices to join Azure AD" is set to none.  **3.** The device is already enrolled by another user.
-Confirm the if device is enrolled.  **4.** The device is Windows 10 Home.
+The error can occur in the following scenarios:

+1. Device cap reached.
+Unenroll devices for the user and try again.
+2. If "Allow Devices to join Azure AD" is set to none.
+3. The device is already enrolled by another user.
+Confirm the if device is enrolled.
+4. The device is Windows 10 Home.
 Only Windows 10 Pro, Education and Enterprise skus are allowed to join Azure Active Directory.